 The old Marvel Super Heroes game from the '80s replaced the experience systems with a "Karma" system that rewarded heroes for doing heroic things, and penalized them for being unheroic.
 Killing a living person reset you to zero.
 But robots didn't count, so you could kill them all you wanted.
 Problem was, people like The Vision or Machine Man were also counted as robots.
 So you could gun down the Vision without penalty, unless you nicked the Scarlet Witch in the process.
 (This was clarified in a supplement to mean non-sentient robots, but by then the damage was done.)

-Sure, but being all the grim and all, it's clearly stated in the novels of Ciaphas Cain that commisairs who mistreat their troops (to give an specific example) dont last longer, since they usually end as victims of friendly fire, seriously, humans can be cannon fodder in 40K, but they still have enough sense of preservation and justice to know when something is going really wrong, and they would rebel against incompetent and corrupt governors and commanders (ok, if they are lucky superior instances like the Inquisition will give them the reason, otherwise, you couldn't say at least they tried...), even the own Inquisition have shown that those too happy-triger and eager to use Exterminatus will sooner or later have to answer for their actions.
+Sure, but being all the grim and all, it's clearly stated in the novels of Ciaphas Cain that commissars who mistreat their troops (to give an specific example) don't last longer, since they usually end as victims of friendly fire.
+Seriously.
+Humans maybe be cannon fodder, but they still have enough sense of preservation and justice to know when something is going really wrong, and they would rebel against incompetent and corrupt governors and commanders, even the own Inquisition have shown that those too trigger-happy and eager to use Exterminatus will sooner or later have to answer for their actions.

-The SpaceMarines are discussed by fans on whether they are actually human, due to their being genetically-engineered and mentally conditioned toward their duty of serving the Imperium (mostly by fighting), both of which essentially makes them superhuman on the battlefield at the very least - though casuality is usually not brought up (you know, being Warhammer 40000).
+The SpaceMarines are discussed by fans on whether they are actually human, due to their being genetically-engineered and mentally conditioned toward their duty of serving the Imperium (mostly by fighting), both of which essentially makes them superhuman on the battlefield at the very least - though casualties are usually not brought up (you know, being Warhammer 40000).

 Population of the Imperium considers Space Marines more like legendary figures send by the Emperor himself, which means they are actually seen by the average imperial citizen as better than any other human (and respectfuly feared).